Nikpesu/WeatherStation/README.md

 ## Installation

-1) Upload Sketch

-2) Connect to AP (Weatherstation_xxx)

-3) Set parameters (or you could have set them in sketch, But you cant set wifi password)
+0) Set parameters (not needed as wifi ap will open)

 ```C++
 //Set parameters here if you want